The Ultimate Guide to Waiver Wire & FAAB Strategy

-As you can see, RBs typically demand a much bigger investment than players at other positions.
+As you can see, RBs typically demand the greatest investment, and quarterbacks and tight ends are relatively inexpensive.
 This is a simple matter of supply and demand.
-It’s harder to find productive RBs than it is to find productive QBs, WRs and TEs because (1) the ratio of productive fantasy RBs to starting RB spots that must be filled is smaller than it is at other positions; and (2) RBs tend to get hurt more frequently than players at other positions, leaving the owners of injured RBs desperate to fill the void.
-4for4 has had the industry's most accurate rankings over the past seven years, due in part to the fact that we realize fill-in RBs can often finish among the highest-scoring players at their position.
+It’s harder to find productive RBs than it is to find productive QBs and TEs because (1) the ratio of productive fantasy RBs and WRs to starting spots that must be filled is smaller than it is at QB and TE.
+Also, RBs tend to get hurt more frequently than players at other positions, leaving the owners of injured RBs desperate to fill the void.
+4for4 has had some of the industry's most accurate rankings due in part to the fact that we realize fill-in RBs can often finish among the highest-scoring players at their position.

 Waiver wire QBs and TEs typically require a smaller capital outlay because these are “onesie” positions in many leagues: You start only one per week.
 That typically makes for a bigger pool of usable free agents at each of those positions.
 Some owners try to capitalize on the large pools of unowned QBs and TEs by “streaming” either or both positions – working the waiver wire relentlessly and shuffling different players in and out of the starting lineup based largely on matchups.
 (More on streaming strategy later.)

 The Zero RB strategy, which has pockets of support in the fantasy community, advocates using early-round draft capital on pass catchers and back-filling the RB position in the middle and late rounds, adding attractive waiver wire RBs as needed.

 It’s a fine strategy, but the average suggested bids for RBs shown above illustrate a potential pitfall of the Zero RB strategy in FAAB leagues: Waiver wire RBs ain’t cheap.